-Have kids recall a moment when they tried something several times-like learning to tie their shoes or riding a bike-before succeeding.
-Point out that successes can come from failure.
+Have kids recall a moment when they tried something several times-like learning to tie their shoes or ride a bike-before succeeding.

 Often, we master a new skill when we stick to something.
 The scientific method is used to make a hypothesis (educated guess) about something and then to experiment to see if it succeeds-or fails.
 Put the scientific method to practice with an egg-drop experiment.
+Explain the experiment in advance and have kids bring in household items they think will help protect the egg.